-As part of our efforts to reduce our emissions and create deeper environmental efficiencies, in 2022, we initiated our inaugural greenhouse gas ("GHG") emissions assessment with support from our Board and management team.
+As part of our efforts to reduce our emissions and create deeper environmental efficiencies, since 2022, we have reported our greenhouse gas ("GHG") emissions assessment with support from our Board and management team.
 This assessment will serve as a valuable resource in the development of our mitigation and reduction strategies.
 We will continue to enhance our transparency and accountability by reporting our Scope 1 and 2 emissions in addition to select Scope 3 emissions.

-You can access our GHG reporting within our GRI and SASB Summary, as well as our ESG reporting and policies on our website, www.royaltypharma.com, under "Corporate Responsibility-Our Purpose."
+You can access our GHG reporting within our GRI and SASB Summary, as well as our corporate responsibility reporting and policies on our website, www.royaltypharma.com, under "Responsibility-Responsibility resource center."